Add Journal to the Account service

 $ kubectl -n obaas-admin port-forward svc/obaas-admin 8080

-Start the Oracle Backend for Spring Boot and Microservices CLI (oractl) using this command:
+Start the Oracle Backend for Microservices and AI CLI (oractl) using this command:

 $ oractl